mrouan/Coastappli/README.md

 ﻿# CoastAppli

-The CoastAppli project is included in the project [OSIRISC](https://www-iuem.univ-brest.fr/pops/projects/osirisc-vers-un-observatoire-integre-des-risques-cotiers-d-erosion-submersion).
-OSIRISC aims to create a scientific observatory of coastal risks.
-The CoastAppli app is, thus, a tool to the construction of this observatory, and it will help the monitoring of coastal hazards.
-Indeed, every user can use this participatory sciences app and register their observations of the coast to ease the work of coastal managers.
+Coastappli is a project started in 2019 for a duration of 3 years that aims to create a participatory sciences app to monitor coastal hazards (erosion, submersion, etc.).
+This project is built thanks to student formations involving teams of researchers, students in "Master EGEL"([IUEM](https://www-iuem.univ-brest.fr/), [UBO](https://www.univ-brest.fr/)) and engineers-students ([IMT Atlantique](https://www.imt-atlantique.fr/fr)).

+The CoastAppli project is included in the project [OSIRISC](https://www-iuem.univ-brest.fr/pops/projects/osirisc-vers-un-observatoire-integre-des-risques-cotiers-d-erosion-submersion) with the goal to provide a free smartphone app to register coastal indicators (beach profile, submersion height, etc.).
+Thanks to these data collected at different times of the year, it will be possible to figure out the evolution of the coast and to better understand this changing environment.
+The accessibility of this app also aims to draw the public awareness to scientific procedures and to coastal hazards by putting the coast's dynamic behavior center stage.

 ## Getting Started